 Males are frequently the victims of abuse, but because they’ve been conditioned to think of abuse as a problem that only strikes women, they’re hesitant to make their problems known.
 They fear that, if others find out, they will be subject to public humiliation.

 The worst thing you can do after suffering domestic violence is keep quiet.
 The sooner you speak out, the sooner you can achieve justice — and relief from your current mistreatment.
-Talk to Jason Brown of the Brown Law Offices, P.A. today to learn more.
+Talk to Jason Brown with the law firm of Barna, Guzy & Steffen, Ltd. today to learn more.